-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2021 (CONTINUED)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2022 (CONTINUED)

-- (u) Intangible assets (continued) - (ii) Computer software and licences (continued)
+- 2.3 Summary of significant accounting policies (continued) - (u) Intangible assets (continued) - (ii) Computer software and licences (continued)

 The acquired computer software and licenses are amortised using the straight-line method over their estimated useful lives not exceeding five (5) years.
 Impairment is assessed whenever there is indication of impairment and the amortisation period and method are also reviewed at least at the end of each date of the statement of financial position.